CaRomero7/CaRomero7/README.md

 🔭 I work in potentiating my development skills.
 🌟 Main languages: Python, JavaScript
 🚩 Interested in developing applications in different areas.
-💖 In a complicated relationship with software development.
 🎵 I love classic Rock, electronica and Rancheras.
 </pre>
 <hr>